The Tapping Evidence Base

 Common questions

-The published research is strong: 18 studies, including 5 randomized controlled trials and 3 meta-analyses or systematic reviews, have examined tapping for burnout & work stress.
-Most report meaningful reductions in burnout & work stress.
+The published research is strong: 17 studies, including 4 randomized controlled trials and 3 meta-analyses or systematic reviews, have examined Tapping for burnout & work stress.
+Most report meaningful reductions in burnout and work-related stress.
 As with any technique, results vary by person and the strongest future studies will compare tapping directly with established treatments.

-This directory catalogues 18 studies of EFT/tapping for burnout & work stress: 5 randomized controlled trials, 3 meta-analyses or systematic reviews, and the remainder pilot, outcome, and case studies — each listed with its design, sample size, and source on this page.
+This directory catalogues 17 studies of EFT/Tapping for burnout & work stress: 4 randomized controlled trials, 3 meta-analyses or systematic reviews, and the remainder pilot, outcome, and case studies — each listed with its design, sample size, and source on this page.

 Tapping for burnout & work stress is supported by peer-reviewed research published in indexed medical and psychology journals, including randomized controlled trials and meta-analyses.
 Critics fairly note that some trials use waitlist rather than active comparison groups and rely on self-report; the field has been steadily addressing both.
 The honest summary: a real and growing evidence base, not a settled one — every study, including critical findings, is listed openly on this page.